-The Feldenkrais® Educational Foundational of North America (FEFNA) supports and promotes advancing the Legacy of the Feldenkrais Method®of somatic education through research, education, and public awareness.
+The Feldenkrais® Educational Foundation of North America (FEFNA) supports and promotes advancing the Legacy of the Feldenkrais Method® of somatic education through research, education, and public awareness.

 To realize this mission, FEFNA ensures that the greatest number of people have meaningful experiences of the Feldenkrais Method® and supports and cultivates participation in the development of social, cultural and scientific thought.
 FEFNA nurtures opportunities to share and infuse the Feldenkrais Method approach with other disciplines as well as gathering useful elements for public awareness.